xiaoouwang/pycharmAlfredWorkflow/README.md

+## Two Alfred Plugins

-# pycharmAlfredWorkflow
+pycharmAlfredWorkflow and rstudioAlfredWorkflow

-An alfred workflow plugin:
+Two alfred workflow plugins:

+- py, pyf, open a folder with Pycharm.

-Open a folder with pycharm.
+- rs, rsf, open a folder with Rstudio.

+## Instructions

-Using the keyword "py", search for only folders within your home folder.
+- Using the keyword "py", search for only folders within your home folder.

-Using the keyword "pyf", search for only files within your home folder.
+- Using the keyword "pyf", search for only files within your home folder.

+- Using the keyword "rs", search for only folders within your home folder.

+- Using the keyword "rsf", search for only files within your home folder.

 Hit Return to open the file/folder.

+## Download

 [Download](https://github.com/xiaoouwang/pycharmAlfredWorkflow/raw/main/OpenCharm.alfredworkflow)

 ![](img/README/2021-02-16-20-21-59.png)

 ![](img/README/2021-02-16-20-22-17.png)